33giraffes/mClone/README.md

 A world is 15x15x15 blocks.
 When you first enter into the game, you will be loaded into a default world.

+==== Run mClone

+1. Put all files/folders in main directory in the same directory.

+2. double click mClone.bat

 ==== Controls

 Press WASD and space to move, left and right click to break blocks, middle click to select a block.